hexylena/argparse2tool/README.md

 4. Argument groups don't work in CWL as arguments are sorted with a [special algorithm](http://www.commonwl.org/draft-3/CommandLineTool.html#Input_binding)
 5. Mutual exclusion is not supported.

+#	 click2cwl

+*click2cwl* shares absolutely the same logic as argparse2cwl, the only difference is it is adjusted to work with [click](http://click.pocoo.org/) argument parser.
+Whenever click is imported, gxargparse grabs its commands, arguments, options and forms CWL parameters out of them.

 # License